Obtaining Access Tokens Using Authorization Code Flow

 parameter.

-For Read/Write operations, the scope
+For Read/Write operations, the scope parameter value needs to

 be directory:website